Arc Rise Fantasia: Development

 Arc Rise Fantasia was a co-production between Imageepoch and Marvelous Entertainment, the latter acting as publisher.
 They had previously worked together on Imageepoch's first game Luminous Arc (2007).
 Imageepoch founder and CEO Ryoei Mikage acted as co-producer with Marvelous's Hideyuki Mizutani.
 Mikage had been introduced to Mizutani through a mutual friend, and during production on the Luminous Arc series, they were approached by Nintendo about making an RPG for the Wii, which had a deficit of that genre.
 The team accepted, wanting to pay tribute to other notable RPG series of the time, which had their origins on Nintendo consoles.
 Mizutani had also long wished to produce an RPG.
 Mikage's target audience for the game was the "hardcore" RPG demographic.
 The production was described as a highly collaborative effort between the different divisions, with each bringing up ideas for making the game and putting effort and care into the final product.
 Initially known under the codename "Project Ray", production lasted three years.
 Many of the lead production staff, which included several notable names, was assembled quickly due to pre-existing working relationships with Imageepoch.
 Mizutani attributed the development of Luminous Arc with bringing together the staff who would create Arc Rise Fantasia.
 Among the team were several veterans of the Tales series, including director Hiroyuki Kanemaru.
 When Kanemaru came on board, the game's platform had already been decided; he joined when a mutual acquaintance directed him towards Imageepoch, and he found the project had several former co-workers already involved.

 As with Imageepoch's other titles, the game used a fantasy setting.
 The narrative was the first part of the game to be created, with the team wanting a unique worldview with memorable characters and a wide range of emotion.
 To this end the team brought in Takumi Miyajima, who had previously written the scenarios of Tales of Symphonia (2003) and Tales of the Abyss (2005).
-Takumi Miyajima is credited as both scenario supervisor, and co-writer alongside Miyuki Kishimoto, Toru Shizuki and Kohei Ohta.
+Miyajima is credited as both scenario supervisor, and co-writer alongside Miyuki Kishimoto, Toru Shizuki and Kohei Ohta.
 The slogan Mizutani created for the scenario was "Let's make an RPG that will make you cry", with Mikage also requesting a scenario that would make players weep.
 The team looked for inspiration to multiple anime series, with Code Geass being cited as a particular inspiration for the emotional tone.
 They also wanted the cast to reflect recent trends of character development in anime and manga, feeling that video games had not caught up.
 There were some delays finalizing the scenario, delaying the rest of production by six months.
 Prior to release, the team were drafting plans for a potential trilogy, with the sequels depending on the first game's sales.